linewriter1024/textengine/docs/PLAN.md

 - [x] readline-style line processing in CLI client
 - [ ] Remove Tickable from entities such as the grandfather clock, and turn them into Acting entities.
 Tickable will be removed entirely, allowing us to greatly simplify the Tick system.
 - [ ] Only process Avatar entities when they have pending actions.
-- [ ] Replace look types with UniqueType constants
+- [ ] Replace look types such as "basic" with UniqueType constants